JustinLove/no_gw_video/README.md

-# No GW Video
+# No Video for galactic war

-Prevent the GW intro video from playing.
+Prevent the Galactic War intro video from playing.

 Always, without exception.
 If you want to see it again, disable the mod.